mpjan/paceml/README.md

 1. The intervals within a repetition block should be indented with a consistent number of spaces or tabs.
 The indentation level should be maintained throughout the block.
 2. The `[title]` is optional.

----

-@!parei aqui

-### 2.7 Calculations
+#### 1.6 Calculations

-Total distance and time can be calculated using:
+Total distance and time for the workout can be calculated by adding the following tags to the end of the document:

 ```
 @total_distance
 @total_time
 ```

-### 2.8 Distance and Time Units

-PaceML supports specific formats for distance and time units to ensure consistency and clarity in workout descriptions.
+#### 1.7 Units

+Distance, time and heart rate zones should be specified using consistent units.

-#### 2.8.1 Distance Units
+##### 1.7.1 Distance Units

 Allowed distance units are:

 - m (meters)
 - km (kilometers)
 - mi (miles)
 - yd (yards)

-Format: A number followed immediately by the unit, without spaces.

 Examples:

 ```
 400m
 5km